milesharris/rogue-like/IMPLEMENTATION.md

 ### Data structures

-Client will use the `struct player`, as defined below.
+Client will use the static `struct player`, as defined below.

 ### Definition of function prototypes